nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

-# Using TuePlots.jl with Makie.jl
+# Using TuePlots with Makie

 Consider series plot of some time series data: